junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "What do you want?"
 Jimmy wails through the voice that doesn't even sound like him now.

 Sometimes the angels ask a question or two, and Jimmy doesn't even know what he's answering.
-He wishes he didn't give up the names of those new faces he recently befriended with, but his mind is too tired to really have control over anything.
-Other times, they just laugh, and slice him open again and again like a dead meat -- a body that knows nothing but screaming in pain.
+He wishes he hadn't given up the names of those new faces he recently befriended, but his mind is too tired to really have control over anything.
+Other times, they just laugh, and slice him open again and again like dead meat -- a body that knows nothing but screaming in pain.

 It's not about interrogation, or information, or any value he can provide.
 Jimmy realizes.
 It's about torture, and torture alone.
-It's about providing them toys to kill the time, because that's all human is to them.
+It's about providing them with toys to kill the time, because that's all humans are to them.

-It's not even prisoner concentration camp.
+It's not even a prisoner concentration camp.
 It's... it's an ant farm, built only to watch how the insects twitch and struggle when they're flooded and drowned; a zoo that is kept with the only show being watching them in pain; a slaughter house, except there isn't even a hope for an ending, there is no comfort of death in the end, only the eternal, constant pain and torture.

 This is Hell.

-Jimmy closes his eyes, trying vainly to let his mind to get away from his body for a moment, to think about anything but the screaming pain through every inch of his body, every single smallest blood veins.
+Jimmy closes his eyes, trying vainly to let his mind get away from his body for a moment, to think about anything but the screaming pain through every inch of his body, every single smallest blood vein.
 He thinks then, what did he do to deserve this.
 And that leads to a whole train of thoughts to examine his whole life, up until this moment.

 *What did I do wrong?* Jimmy thinks desperately. *Do I have to be punished like this?
 For eternity?*

 "Castiel," Jimmy's lips quiver, his head rising to the sky's direction, like when he used to pray.
 His mind phases in and out like a bad radio signal.
 He hasn't prayed for a long while, and he doesn't intend to start again.
-But the pain is too huge, too sharp, too deep, and the only thing comes to his shattered mind, the only one he can think of to ask, is the angel that was once in his body.
+But the pain is too huge, too sharp, too deep, and the only thing coming to his shattered mind, the only one he can think of to ask, is the angel that was once in his body.
 The angel he once believed.
 The angel he thought he knew.
 The angel that had told him, "You're mine," and that he'll always find him.
 Jimmy's fuzzy mind imagines the words in a different tone, from a different story. *Will you come back to me, Castiel?
 Save me from them, release me from this pain?*

 He doesn't know if he speaks the words out or just speaks in his mind.